Conservation

 For more information see Genetic Conservation TAC

-Conservation Panel Photo: The late Dr. Michael Carlson and whitebark pine (Pinus albicaulis), a species a risk, near Whistler, BC.
-Credit: Dr. A. Yanchuk, 2007.
+Conservation Panel Photo: Clark’s Nuthatch and whitebark pine (Pinus albicaulis), a species at risk, taken near Mt.
+Edith Cavell in Jasper National Park by Carmen Wong, 2007.

 Enhancing the conservation, adaptation, health and productivity of BC’s Forests ©2020 Forest Genetics Council of BC